About The Friends of the UJC Cape Town

 We were honoured that many of the Patrons of the Friends of the UJC Cape Town were able to attend this year along with members of their families.
-They included – Frances and Natie Kirsh, Sir Sol Kerzner, and his daughters Andrea and Beverley.
+They included – Anthony and Lauren Moshal, Frances and Natie Kirsh and their daughters Wendy Fisher and Linda Mirels.